**Our open mornings for 2025 are now live and booking fast! To secure your visit please call the school on 01730825388**

 I am very pleased to welcome year 3 and year 4 pupils back to school as Rowan Class.
 I am really excited about the year ahead and I am very much looking forward to getting to know everyone.
 There is a lot to look forward to, with many interesting areas of learning planned for this academic year.

-Our topic area of learning this half term has a historical focus - we will be learning about The Great Fire of London.
-In Science the unit of work for both year 3 and 4 is Light.
+Our topic area of learning this half term has a geographical focus - we will be learning about India.
+In Science the unit of work for both year 3 and 4 is Living things and their habitats.
 Please refer to the Knowledge Organisers below for more detail on both these subjects as well as the Curriculum Map which outlines the units of work for the remaining subjects.

 WEEKLY NEWS